 I hope my book will excite other writers to do something similar for their own tribes.

 I want to provide a glimpse into what makes Irish valuable as part of a global fabric.

-The book may add to the knowledge base needed to create winning strategies for both economy and society.
+The book may be an addition the knowledge base needed to create winning strategies for us as individuals, our economy and our society.

 In the end we humans have so much more in common than that which separates us to quote the late Jo Cox MP.